bsamot10/confluentCluster/README.md

 # confluentCluster
-Docker container for a testing 3-node kafka cluster using confluent's 7.5.2 distribution (file confluent-7.5.2.tar.gz in https://packages.confluent.io/archive/7.5/).
+Docker container for a 3-node kafka cluster (not for production) using confluent's 7.5.2 distribution (file confluent-7.5.2.tar.gz in https://packages.confluent.io/archive/7.5/).

 The present deployment supports 5 confluent services: